austingmhuang/Yuta-s-Travelling-Companion/README.md

+## Project Description

+An app that users can come to checkout the latest hotel and plane fare prices.
 This was created during our time at Code Chrysalis.

 ## Name